edurekadevops89/devops_edu/README.md

         git branch -d newfeature

-        git branch  ## to see the branch doesn't exist
+        git branch  ## to see the branch doesn't exists

 Create a git a ccount and play in GUI